qiuyue1993/qiuyue.github.com/index.md

 ## About me

-I am a postdoctoral researcher at Computer Vision Research Team, National Institute of Advanced Industrial Science and Technology (AIST).
-My research interests are Computer Vision, Vision and Language, 3D Vision.
+I am a researcher at Computer Vision Research Team, National Institute of Advanced Industrial Science and Technology (AIST).
+My research interests are Computer Vision, Vision and Language, and 3D Vision.

 ---
 ### Work Experience